SIGN IN >

 In both districts, 4th and 5th grade teachers received professional development in science content and technology use in the classrooms.
 Teachers applied their learning by co-designing and team teaching lessons in each other's classrooms.
 Part of the professional development included a debrief of the lesson, noting the impact of technology on student learning.

-These professional development programs are made possible though the Enhancing Education Through Technology (EETT) program.
+These professional development programs were made possible through the Enhancing Education Through Technology (EETT) program.
 The California Department of Education (CDE), Education Technology Office oversees the EETT Competitive and Formula Grant Program under Title ll, Part D, of the No Child Left Behind Act.
 Funds from this grant are used to assist eligible districts to utilize technology to enhance teaching and promote learning.
 Funds are distributed on an equal basis to the EETT Competitive and Formula programs.

 District-Specific Programs.